All the images on this page are of pieces made during my

-Silver clay workshops - see below for dates for 2013
+Silver clay workshops - see below for 2015 workshop schedule

 During my workshops you will be able to make up to six fine silver charms and pendants from silver clay (Artclay silver).
 I will teach you how to handle the clay to make flat textured and even three dimensional shapes that we will then make into at least two pieces of beautiful silver jewellery.
 You will then have then skills to make pieces at home to give to friends as gifts or even to sell.